mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri:** Where do you get that? *[Laughter.]* *[Unintelligible]* is still a different person from you, okay?

-**Another person:** You just get used to it because you’re up there...
+**Another person:** You just get used to it because you’re [up there]...

-**Katagiri:** That’s why I told you, “open to everybody” is not always good – because you cannot say it in that way.
-“Katagiri is a different teacher from others” – it seems to be good, but it seems to be not good.
+**Katagiri:** That’s why I told you, well, “open to everybody” is not always good – because you cannot say it in that way.
+Katagiri is a different teacher from others – it seems to be good, but it seems to be not good.
 I don’t know, *really*, what to do.
 So, whatever you say: “okay”.
 But I have to do it.

 #### 1:12:12